iamFIREcracker/adventofcode/README.md

 - 2019/25: implement a solution for this (I solved this by _playing_ it)
 - Add PERMUTATIONS function that works with strings too (currently, for 2016/21 I COERCE'd like there is no tomorrow)
-- 2020/08: does a better solution that bruteforce exist for part 2?
 - 2020/11: cache recursive calls IN-SIGHT-OCCUPIED, or change how the problem is modeled...[completely](http://clj-me.cgrand.net/2011/08/19/conways-game-of-life/)
 - 2020/13: implement [proper](https://matteolandi.net/plan.html#day-2020-12-13) solution (CRT)